 The Grantee shall provide adequate commercial general liability insurance coverage and hold such liability insurance at all times during the Agreement.
-The Department, its employees, and officers shall be named as an additional insured on any general liability policies.
-The minimum limits shall be \$250,000 for each occurrence and \$500,000 policy aggregate.
+The minimum limits shall be \$200,000 for each person and \$300,000 for each occurrence.

-- b.
+b.
 Commercial Automobile Insurance.

 If the Grantee's duties include the use of a commercial vehicle, the Grantee shall maintain automobile liability, bodily injury, and property damage coverage.
 Insuring clauses for both bodily injury and property damage shall provide coverage on an occurrence basis.
-The Department, its employees, and officers shall - be named as an additional insured on any automobile insurance policy.
-The minimum limits shall be as follows: \$200,000/300,000 Automobile Liability for Company-Owned Vehicles, if applicable
+The minimum limits shall be as follows:

-\$200,000/300,000 Automobile Liability for Company-Owned Vehicles, if applicable \$200,000/300,000 Hired and Non-owned Automobile Liability Coverage 10 1 10
+\$200,000/300,000 \$200,000/300,000 Automobile Liability for Company-Owned Vehicles, if applicable c.
+Workers' Compensation.

+Hired and Non-owned Automobile Liability Coverage